KilonzoJames/Sevenly/_posts/safaricom_ctf/2025-10-05-safaricom_ctf_web.md

 ---

-### Attack Approach: Template Injection to Reverse Shell 🐚
+## Attack Approach: Template Injection to Reverse Shell 🐚

+### Discovery & vulnerability class

+Initial reconnaissance identified a Spring/Thymeleaf stack through error page analysis and favicon fingerprinting.
+This indicated template rendering evaluation as a potential attack surface, aligning with the general class of vulnerabilities exemplified by **Text4Shell (CVE-2022-42889)** where untrusted input can be improperly interpreted or evaluated by a template/lookup mechanism.

-The vulnerability exploited involved the application rendering reflected user input directly within a template context.
+The specific flaw exploited was the application's improper rendering of reflected user input within template contexts without adequate sanitization or disabling of expression evaluation.

+### Exploit Execution

-I used a template evaluation / remote lookup style payload — specifically tailored to the app's underlying technology stack to trigger a crucial action on the server:
+I employed a template evaluation / remote lookup style payload, specifically  tailored to the app's underlying technology stack, to coerce the server into a two-stage exploitation sequence:

-1. Outbound Connection: The server was coerced into initiating an outbound TCP connection to my controlled ngrok endpoint.
+1. **Outbound Connection**:The server was successfully triggered to initiate an outbound TCP connection to my controlled ngrok endpoint.

-2. Reverse Shell: This connection was then used to spawn and redirect a reverse shell back to my listener.
+2. **Reverse Shell**: This established connection was then used to spawn and redirect an interactive reverse shell back to the attacker’s listener.

-For reference on the general class of technique see: [text4shell](https://www.aquasec.com/cloud-native-academy/supply-chain-security/text4shell/)
+**Reference:** For broader context on this vulnerability class, see [Text4Shell CVE (CVE-2022-42889): Impact and Fixes](https://www.aquasec.com/cloud-native-academy/supply-chain-security/text4shell/)

 ---